hrbrmstr/rust-ipv4heatmap/README.md

 IANA country registry choropleth (which aligns to the colors in the second graph below).

+`extras/infra-and-slash-8.json` which contains an overlay layer for orienteering in IP space (ref map `assets/infra8s.png`).

 The [justfile](justfile) has some more examples.

 The [generated Rust docs] have some 'splainers on the Hilbert algo.